 What TV Series and Movies Are on Peacock?

-With the extensive library of NBC television programming and Universal films at the service’s disposal, there should be an exciting list of popular content available via Peacock.
+With the extensive library of NBC television programming and Universal films at the service’s disposal, there is an exciting list of popular content available via Peacock.

 One of the new service’s biggest draws will be being the exclusive home of popular NBC comedy The Office.
 While currently available for streaming on Netflix, it has been reported that all nine seasons of the show will move to Peacock by January 2021.

-Here’s a look at some of the television content that is slated to be a part of Peacock’s offerings:
+Here’s a look at some of the television content that is a part of Peacock’s offerings: